crissymae/Wine-Quality/README.md

 ***
 ### Notes

+- P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
+Modeling wine preferences by data mining from physicochemical properties.
+In Decision Support Systems, Elsevier, 47(4):547-553, 2009.
 - The visualizations in the notebook use best practices for visualization that you should try to emulate.
 For example, they have clear axes, descriptive titles, and appropriate number formatting
 - The `dsc-phase1-project-template.ipynb` is intended to be the _final version_ of your project.
 The first notebook you create will not look like this.
 You are encouraged to start with a very disorderly notebook and clean it as you go